jonseymour/git-plugin/README.md

 SUPPORTED PACKAGE MANGERS
 =========================
 The intent of git-pm is not to duplicate the functionality of existing package managers.
-The intent is to provide a package manager for git as a platform itself.
+The intent is to provide a plugin manager for git as a platform itself.
 To the extent that a build process is required to install a git extension, then such concerns will be delegated to a real package manager that knows how to deal with such concerns.